LukeShortCloud/rootpages/src/openstack/tripleo.rst

         # by nested manifests.
         <OPENSTACK_SERVICE>::<MANIFEST>::<MANIFEST_SUB_DIRECTORY>::<SUB_MANIFEST>::<PUPPET_DICTIONARY>: <VALUE>

-Settings that are not handled by the Puppet modules can be overriden manually.
-The dictionary name for each configuration file is defined in mainfests/config.pp in the ``<OPENSTACK_SERVICE>::config`` class.
+Settings that are not handled by the Puppet modules can be overridden manually.
+The dictionary name for each configuration file is defined in ``manifests/config.pp`` in the ``<OPENSTACK_SERVICE>::config`` class.

 .. code-block:: yaml